takalkartejas/learning_flask/README.md

 15. Add post method in swagger.yml
 16. Create a create() method in people.py to support this post method
 17. check if the method works at http://localhost:8000/api/ui
+18. Add get method to get name using path parameter in yml and py